vippsas/vipps-solutions/loyalty-in-pos/quick-start.md

 https://qr.vipps.no/28/2/01/031/4791234567?v=1
 ```

-In this example, the customer's mobile number is +4791234567, where +47 is the country code, entered without the `+`.
+In this example, the customer's phone number is +4791234567, where +47 is the country code, entered without the `+`.

 Store the number in the POS, as it will be used in subsequent steps.

 ## Step 2 - POS check membership

-Now that you have the customer's mobile number, check your internal systems if this user is a member or not.
+Now that you have the customer's phone number, check your internal systems if this user is a member or not.
 After that check is completed, trigger a check in using the [Vipps Check-in API](https://github.com/vippsas/vipps-check-in-api) to let the customer know whether or not they are a member.

 Here is an example of the HTTP POST you can use: